 15 Lectin-Free Superfoods Dr. Gundry Recommends

 Before we get to the list of 15, a word of caution: Dr. Gundry also says that there are hidden dangers in some superfoods, and if you’re on the Plant Paradox Diet you’ll want to be careful.
-There are 3 superfoods in particular that he says you should always avoid: goji berries, chia seeds
+There are 3 superfoods in particular that he says you should never eat: goji berries, chia seeds and wheat grass.

 The problem is that some so-called superfoods also contain lectins, those pesky plant proteins that can cause inflammation and set the stage for a variety of diseases, as well as weight gain.